We are excited to announce that we've appointed BMD as the contractor for the Military Road & Main Street and Public Plaza Upgrade project.

 Reconstruction of the entire road reserve (property boundary to property boundary) of Military Road from North Street to South Street, including:

-- road pavement and seal, kerb and gutter and improved drainage,
+- kerb and gutter and new underground drainage,

 - widened paths with some retaining walls to achieve compliance with the Disability Discrimination Act where possible (not possible at some existing residential driveways)

-- raised intersections to calm traffic at Durham Street, York Street, Main Street and Kent Street,
+- raised intersections at Durham Street, York Street, Main Street and Kent Street,

 - pedestrian priority roundabouts at North Street and South Street,